ryasmi/rulr/readme.md

 #### Solution to Problem 1

-Problem 1 is caused by TypeScript's type equivalence checking.
-This solution isn't ideal because it requires an unnecessary property.
+Problem 1 is caused by TypeScript's type equivalence checking, but we can work around this by adding some private property.
+This solution isn't ideal because it requires an unnecessary property and the knowledge of this problem since TypeScript won't raise an error for this problem.

 ```ts
 class PositiveNumber extends Number {